Four things that should be at the heart of your employee appreciation

-For example, we recently surveyed over 17,000 employees across the globe, and 87% said it was important they could choose their own rewards, as opposed to their employer choosing for them.
+For example, last year we surveyed over 17,000 employees across the globe, and 87% said it was important they could choose their own rewards, as opposed to their employer choosing for them.

 This is one of the major developments in employee wants and needs — the value of choice.
 In our general lives, we can pick, choose and customise in all sorts of ways — whether it’s the way we set up our smartphones, the way we receive our shopping, or the toppings on our burgers!

 When it comes to rewarding, it’s time to move away from a one-size-fits-all approach.
 Everyone has their own idea of what’s meaningful to them.
 So having a single reward for good work — such as a shopping voucher or a bottle of champagne — just won’t cut it.
 What if the recipient doesn’t shop at that store?
 What if they don’t drink?
 Even if you have another reward in mind, what are the chances of it being meaningful to every employee?